RNH-Ts/hr-attrition-analysis/README.md

    During preprocessing, I initially scaled features in the wrong order, which affected the results.
 After identifying this, I corrected the scaling order in the pipeline, ensuring the models could learn from the data correctly.

 2. **Handling Missing Data (NAs)**:
    A divide-by-zero error introduced unexpected `NaN` values in certain columns.
-I handled this by implementing checks to **avoid division by zero** in the pipeline, ensuring no missing data affected the model.
+I handled this by implementing checks to avoid division by zero in the pipeline, ensuring no missing data affected the model.

 3. **Data Cleaning Limitations**:
-   While the data was cleaned for the purpose of this analysis, it was **artificially pre-processed** before being imported.
-Although this was necessary for quick analysis, it did not showcase my full **data cleaning capabilities**, which could have been demonstrated with more involved preprocessing.
+   While the data was cleaned for the purpose of this analysis, it was artificially pre-processed before being imported.
+Although this was necessary for quick analysis, it did not showcase my full data cleaning capabilities, which could have been demonstrated with more involved preprocessing.

 ---